1 Corinthians Chapter Seven

 Paul reminds the Corinthians that God does not like divorce and so the married should stay married.

-To the rest I say this (I, not the Lord): If any brother has a wife who is not a believer and she is willing to live with him, he must not divorce her.
-And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him.
-For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
-Otherwise your children would be unclean, but as it is, they are holy.
+To the rest I say - I, not the Lord: if any brother has a wife who is not a believer, and she is satisfied to go on living with him, he should not leave her.
+Also, if any woman has an unbelieving husband who is satisfied to go on living with her, she is not to leave him.
+For the unbelieving husband has been set aside for God by the wife, and the unbelieving wife has been set aside for God by the brother - otherwise your children would be "unclean," but as it is, they are set aside for God.

 Have you ever heard of staying in a marriage for the children's sake?
 That is what Paul is saying to do in this situation but we have to understand that this is from him and not a "command of God".
 This is also specific to a marriage between a believer and a non-Christian.

-But if the unbeliever leaves, let him do so.
-A believing man or woman is not bound in such circumstances; God has called us to live in peace.
-How do you know, wife, whether you will save your husband?
-Or, how do you know, husband, whether you will save your wife?
+But if the unbelieving spouse separates himself, let him be separated.
+In circumstances like these, the brother or sister is not enslaved - God has called you to a life of peace.
+For how do you know, wife, whether you will save your husband?
+Or how do you know, husband, whether you will save your wife?

 We see, from this passage, that the home is to be a place of love not a battle zone.
 Paul tells the believer that, if their non-Christian spouse wants to leave, then let them go but, if they want to stay, show them the love of Jesus in hopes that they might be saved.
 There are many who will take this passage and try to force Christians to stay in a marriage that does not honor God but we must remember that God has never asked His people to live in a "marriage hell".